 - Skip data bytes from 0x00000000 to 0x0000001F to program a .rpd file

 - Modify a .rpd file and remove data bytes from 0x00000000 to 0x0000001F and program the modified .rpd file

 Note that when updating a factory image, a .rpd file with a start address block is required.
-This is because a start address block is erased together with factory design image in sector erase operation before programming operation.
+This is because a start address block is erased together with the factory design image in the sector erase operation before the programming operation.